jimifash/Data-Wrangling-Project/README.md

 # Data-Wrangling-Project
 #Hola, Buen dia(Yh, just learning spanish).
 This is my second project on data analysis since I joined the Alx(Udacity) data analysis program.
-The project is to help me showcase my data Wrangling skills manually, programmatically and through API query
+In this project I gathered three datasets for analysis.
+Each dataset gathered with a different method.
+The first Dataset would be gathered by downloading it directly, the second was downloaded programatically and the third would be extracted from twitter.
+This project was aimed at improving my wrangling skills and the use of APIs